neu-spiral/RBC-SatImg/README.md

 # Recursive Water and Land Mapping

-This code has been implemented in Python 3.6.13, using the IDE Pycharm 2021.2.3.
+This code has been implemented in Python 3.6.

 ## Project Structure
 The project is structured as follows.